Stavern: History

 Stavern has probably been a harbour since ancient times.
 The name is found in written sources from the 11th century and the 12th century where it is referred to as a good fishing harbour.
 Stavern in the 17th and 18th century was an important port for civil ship traffic from Norway to Denmark and Sweden.

-The port and naval base of Staverns Fortress (until 1930 named Fredriksvern) was established as a municipality on 1 January 1838 (see formannskapsdistrikt).
-Even though it was an important port it was first given its status as a town (kjøpstad) 1 July 1942.
+The harbour was a major port and naval base for Staverns Fortress (until 1930 named Fredriksvern).
+As this was one of Norway's most important naval facilities, it was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+It was one of Norway's smallest municipalities.
+Even though it was an important port it was not given the status as a town (kjøpstad) until 1 July 1942.
 The small town and municipality of Stavern was merged with the larger town of Larvik 1 January 1988.

-Its former and current name is Stavern, but from 1799 to 1930 even the civilian part of the town was titled Fredriksværn as its only function was as the site of that naval base.
+Its former and current name is Stavern, but from 1799 to 1930 the town was named Fredriksværn as its only function was as the site of that naval base, so it shared the same name as the base.
+In 1930, the municipality was renamed Stavern.
 From 1942 the town was Norway's smallest until it merged with Larvik in 1988 and lost its town status.
-In 1996 Stavern was again elevated to town status.
+In 1996, the municipality of Larvik voted to restore Stavern to town status.

 During the 20th century, Stavern became a popular site for artists and craftsmen.
 The poet Herman Wildenvey, the writer Jonas Lie as well as the painters Hans Gude and Christian Krohg all lived in Stavern at some point in their lives.
 Today, the town is well known in southern Norway for its many exhibitions and art galleries.
 Stavern also is the site of Minnehallen, the national memorial to fallen sailors of World War I and World War II and a statue of the 18th century naval hero Peder Tordenskjold.

-The name
+Name

-The Old Norse form of the name was Staferni.
-The first element is stafr 'staff, stick', the last element is the suffix -erni (often used in names of islands).
-What the word stafr is referring to here is unknown (see for instance under Stavanger).
+The municipality (originally the harbour area) is named after the old Staværn farm (Staferni) since the Fredriksvern naval base and shipyard was built there.
+The first element is stafr which means "staff" or "stick" (the reason for this is unknown, but see Stavanger#Name).
+The last element is the suffix -erni which has an unknown meaning, but it is often used in names of islands.
+In the late-1700s, the prefix Fredriks- was added to the old farm name to create the name Fredriksværn.
+The prefix was added in honor of the King of Denmark-Norway, Fredrik V. In 1930, the old name Stavern was brought back into use.